Public Art - Sculptures

 The Great Americans Project

-Former Liberty Mayor Greg Canuteson initiated The Great Americans Project to celebrate and honor men and women in American history.
+Liberty Mayor Greg Canuteson initiated The Great Americans Project to celebrate and honor men and women in American history.
 Through private fundraising, the project has brought two life-sized bronze statues to historic downtown since 2013.
 The project board plans to continue introducing more Great American sculptures in the coming years.

 Statue of George Washington